BY: Eric Alt

 Is swim-proof, with faster access to information, and new health monitoring sensors.
 Amazon

-Best health and fitness smartwatch: Fitbit Sense
+Best fitness tracker: Fitbit Sense

 The first name in wearable exercise technology delivers a powerful pick to consider.
 Amazon